TeamCstudios/TeamCstudiosAdventure/README.md

 # TeamCstudiosAdventure

-Welcome to TeamCstudios Adventure!
+Welcome to Team Cstudios Adventure, the RPG game about Team CStudios!

 Join the discord chat to talk about Team Cstudios Adventure! https://discord.gg/X2m5ZcS

-We are currently in Early Access of Episode 1 and prealpha-alpha everywhere else!
+We are currently in Full release of Episode 1, alpha of Episode 2, and prealpha everywhere else!

 There will be more releases soon, stay put!